Author Meghan Cathlin On Her Debut Book And How To Live ‘Heart First’

 “Too many of us are living the life [that] we think we are supposed to live,” she said.
 “So, living a fully expansive life and knowing fulfillment and purpose in a way that makes your heart light up, that’s the number one benefit.”

 The book touches on letting your heart lead through the experiences women face in their lives such as misalignment in the workplace, the role of being a caregiver, and relationships.
-The book is part memoir and part perspective, as Meghan puts it.
+The book is part memoir and part prescription, as Meghan puts it.
 There are moments where Meghan reflects on her experiences, and there are also exercises for the reader to implement as well.

 The book is for those who are tired of the hustle and looking for more.
 People who simply want to live joyful lives and live out their purpose, she said.